techidaily/site-instagram-clips/source/_posts/new-in-2024-elite-highlight-extravaganza-iosandroid-instagram-coverage-tools.md

 ![Story Highlight Cover Maker](https://images.wondershare.com/filmora/article-images/story-highlight-cover-maker.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 It is time for one more Instagram Highlights covers app on our list, and this one works great for private or professional users.
 It is practical for use on any occasion, even if you are on the move.
 From your mobile device, you can easily give all your old stories a new twist with a custom made cover.
 In a few clicks, you can create a unique image that will fit perfectly as the introduction to your Highlights.
 Start from a white page, or use some photos of your product or yourself as the main layer, and add a decorative frame, cute logo, and just a few effective words to make everything unique.
 This software is so user-friendly that you will spontaneously find all the most important functions without any need for a tutorial.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uV3vm805eX0?si=YSPcsFxBcJmoxLsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 9\.
 Story Maker